 - Your newsletter — invite subscribers to vote on what you build next

-- A post-signup email — show new users what's coming
+- A post-signup email — show new users what is coming

 - Your social media profile